trebaud/trebaud.github.io/content/posts/AI-xRisk.md

 AGI poses an existential risk (or p(doom) >> 0)
 ```

 If you don't like the conclusion then with what premise do you disagree with?
 Or maybe you think the conclusion doesn't follow from the premises, or that some implicit premises are missing.
-You are probably right.
 If you don't find anything wrong with the argument in principle but are still unable to accept the conclusion, try to identify the cognitive biases at play with your line of thinking: normalcy bias, optimistic bias, sunk cost fallacy, etc.

 AI safety is a vast and fascinating field and there are many topics I didn't cover here like capability control, kinetics of capabilities development (FOOM or not FOOM), multipolar scenarios (refer to "Superintelligence" by Nick Bostrom for a more in depth discussion on these topics) or outer and inner alignment (most of what we talked about here could be considered as outer alignment).